BarthPaleologue/AlgogameSolver/README.md

 Setting interesting constraint can help speeding up the execution tremendously.
 But if you don't know how to program in C, no worries in will work fine as is.
 It will just be longer.

-## Run it!
+## More on how the solver works

 When you have completed all the above steps, you should be able to run the program by entering the command `make` in your terminal in the directory of the solver (or eventually `make LEVEL=template` if you haven't set the LEVEL variable directly in the Makefile).
 If you followed the instructions, the solver will start brute forcing the level.

-If you made any changes to the code except in the `./levels` folder, you should run `make run-build` instead of `make` so that the code undergoes some fucntionning checks.
+If you made any changes to the code except in the `./levels` folder, you should run `make run-build` instead of `make` to see if the solver passes our tests.

-You might have to wait for a few hours depending on the complexity of the level (ie the number of instructions in the program) and the effectiveness of your constraints.
+You might have to wait for a few hours depending on the complexity of the level (i.e the number of instructions in the program) and the effectiveness of your constraints.

 The program will output all the solutions in the console as you run it.
-You can stop at anytime with ^C and start back where you left it thanks to the program's autosave system.
+More over, there will be a file called `solutions.txt` in the folder of the level you are breaking.
+It will contain all the solutions found by the solver.